sijnstra/agon-projects/sargon/README.md

 # sargon.bin
 This is the classic. award-winning Sargon Chess program by Dan and Kathe Spracklen from 1978, which I have ported to run natively on Agon.
 It runs in terminal mode and can be executed as a moslet (ie. from the /mos directory)

+sargonc.bin is a version compiled with a different colour scheme as the bright yellow didn't render with enough contrast against white on some monitors.

 Note that during setup it asks how many moves to look ahead - I find that anything more than 2 and you really need to be patient.

 # Source code